-While applicants legally required certificates from upstanding city residents their relationship to domesticity and its performance in licensed establishments that garnered value and went far in confirming their reputation.
+While applicants legally required certificates from upstanding city residents endorsing their respectability-"to be honest, sober and of good repute"100-it was their relationship to domesticity and its performance in licensed establishments that garnered value and went far in confirming their reputation.
 Therefore, as I have already explained, a female licensee had proven to the appropriate authorities that she was "fit and proper" with a house, stable, and suitable accommodation for travellers.
 In addition to yearly inspections, she was obliged to place a sign on the house "shewing [sic] that such person is so licenced as a Tavern Keeper."
 Keepers had to enter into a bond to ensure the payment of penalties for any offences they committed against the provisions of the ordinance.
 She could not sell alcoholic beverages during church services or on religious holidays (except to travellers), or after 7:00 p.m. in winter and 9:00 p.m. in summer.
 It was up to magistrates in the Court of Special Sessions to decide on the number of certificates they would grant; once they had determined who would be the recipients of the licences, a list of the names was attached to the church door for the public's perusal.
-The Widow Sawyer reminded authorities about both the importance of the licence and her rigorous adherence to its regulations, "That since the decease of her late husband in 1833 your applicant has made a livelihood by keeping an Inn which provide beneficial-That she cannot realize any thing exclusive of this.
+101 The Widow Sawyer reminded authorities about both the importance of the licence and her rigorous adherence to its regulations, "That since the decease of her late husband in 1833 your applicant has made a livelihood by keeping an Inn which provide beneficial-That she cannot realize any thing exclusive of this.
 That during the time she so kept an inn due attention has been paid to all Rules and Regulations imposed."102